Starting Date : As Soon As Possible

 Duration of Mission : 12 months

 Première Urgence Internationale (PUI) is a non-governmental, non-profit, non-political and non-religious international aid organization.
-Our teams are committed to supporting civilians’ victims of marginalization and exclusion, or hit by natural disasters, wars and economic collapses, by answering their fundamental needs.
+PUI teams are committed to support civilian victims of marginalization and exclusion, or hit by natural disasters, wars or economic collapse, by answering their fundamental needs.
 Our aim is to provide emergency relief to uprooted people in order to help them recover their dignity and regain self-sufficiency.
-The association leads in average 200 projects by year in the following sectors of intervention: food security, health, nutrition, construction and rehabilitation of infrastructures, water, sanitation, hygiene and economic recovery.
-PUI is providing assistance to around 7 million people in 21 countries – in Africa, Asia, Middle East, Eastern Europe and France.
+The Association leads in average 200 projects by year in the following sectors of intervention: food security, health, nutrition, construction and rehabilitation of infrastructures; water, sanitation and hygiene, and economic recovery.
+PUI provides assistance to around 6 million people in 23 countries – in the Caribbean, Africa, Asia, Middle East, Eastern Europe and France.

 Humanitarian Situation and needs

-Afghan mission is the oldest PUI mission, with first medical intervention launched in 1979 just after the Soviet Invasion.
-Since then, the country has mostly been in conflict, with national armed groups and international forces, causing mass casualties and massive movements of population, within or out of the countries.
-The achievements realized by the international community following the post-2001 intervention are now jeopardized by the intensification of conflict and violence and fragile governance.
-Indeed, due to the increase of the attacks, casualties, displacements and consequently, of the acute needs, the United Nations reclassified Afghanistan conflict from a protracted one to an active one.
-Many armed groups (mainly Taliban, Islamic State…) are threatening the Government of Afghanistan, struggling to impose its vision of development, despite continuous extended military, financial and political support, nationally and internationally.
+The achievements realized in the years following 2001 invasion are now jeopardized by the intensification of conflict and violence and fragile governance.
+Indeed, due to the increase of the attacks, casualties, displacements and consequently, of the acute needs, the United Nations reclassified Afghanistan conflict from a protracted to an active one.
+Armed groups are threatening the Government of Afghanistan that struggles to impose its vision of development despite continuous extended military, financial and political support, nationally and internationally.

 As part of our actions in Afghanistan, we are looking for a Health Coordinator in Kabul.

-The Health Coordinator is responsible for the development of the mission’s strategy related to health and for the quality of the health programmes all along the project cycle, from assessment, to implementation, monitoring and evaluation.
-S/he works closely with the Deputy Head of Mission for Programs and Head of Mission in assessing, implementing and following-up all health programs in the mission.
+The Health Coordinator is responsible for building capacity of mission technical department in health and nutrition sectors and for the quality of the health programmes all along the project cycle, from assessment, to implementation, monitoring and evaluation.
+S/he works closely with the Deputy Head of Mission for Programs and Head of Mission in assessing, implementing and evaluating all health programs in the mission.

 TASKS AND RESPONSABILITIES

-- Representation: S/he represents the association to partners, authorities and local stakeholders involved in implementing medical programmes.
+- Representation: Together with Deputy Health Coordinator, s/he represents the association to partners, authorities and local stakeholders involved in implementing medical programmes.

 - Logistics and Administration: S/he ensures the activities for which he/she is responsible comply with logistical and administrative procedures.